Seth Putnam: Upsidedown Cross

-Sirhan Sirhan

-This band started in December 1990 and Putnam and Tim Morse were trying to think of a Christmas gift for Mike Mahan who recently moved to Indiana, they recorded a demo and got a band picture in a $2 photo booth.
-They sent it to Mike who eventually lost his copy, the demo was released as a split album with Cuntsaw.

 Insult

-Insult started in 1992 as a four piece (Derek only did vocals at the time) and decided to record an album in 1997 after releasing a few demo tapes, it was going horribly for them so they got Putnam to come in and produce their album, the album was called "I Wanna Be a Burn Victim", Putnam eventually became their bass player and did a west coast tour with them in 1998 along with a split 7-inch with Ruido and a live show over the radio which was released on a split with Anal Cunt, both the 7-inch and the live split were released in 1999.
+Insult started in 1992 as a four piece (Derek Coughlin only did vocals at the time) and decided to record an album in 1997 after releasing a few demo tapes, it was going horribly for them so they got Putnam to come in and produce their album, the album was called "I Wanna Be a Burn Victim", Putnam eventually became their bass player and did a west coast tour with them in 1998 along with a split 7-inch with Ruido and a live show over the radio which was released on a split with Anal Cunt, both the 7-inch and the live split were released in 1999.
 Putnam quit the same year.

-Person Killer

-Person Killer was a one-man project Putnam started around 1995, he made a demo and sent it to Earache Records along with a T-shirt, a pin, and a letter that didn't reveal the sender's name.
-It was planned to be released on a two LP set called "The Worst of Seth Putnam" but it hasn't been released.

 Vaginal Jesus

 Speculation circulated as to whether or not Putnam was a member of the white power grindcore/hardcore band Vaginal Jesus, after Putnam stated that he was just a friend of the band.
 However, he later retracted this claim and admitted to being a member.